Band keeps the music alive for Miami seniors

 "We have seen folks who walk with canes or a walker put those to the side and enjoy the music," Lopez described in a GoFundMe campaign.

-"Seniors stand in front of their windows or come downstairs in a wheelchair to enjoy the show.
+"Seniors stand in front of their windows or come downstairs in a wheelchair to enjoy the show."

 "We have seen healthcare workers enjoy some great music and dance with those they are caring for."